pranavc28/blog/content/posts/generative-ui-tinker.md

 ## Results when comparing the fine-tuned model to raw Qwen model samples

 To evaluate the effectiveness of PPO fine-tuning, I tested both the raw Qwen model and the fine-tuned version on three distinct UI generation tasks: booking a ride interface, a Google search homepage, and a leaderboard display.
-The differences are striking and directly reflect the reward signals defined in our training objective.
+The following analysis is **qualitative**, focusing on observable improvements in code structure, completeness, and interactivity rather than quantitative metrics.
+The differences directly reflect the reward signals defined in our training objective.

 ### Use Case 1: Ride Booking Interface